The Transgender Scientist Who Changed Our Understanding of the Brain

 He most famously talked about those barriers in a searing 2006 opinion piece, published in the prestigious journal Nature.
 In it, he lambasted several academics for suggesting that “women are not advancing in science because of innate inability,” and spoke of the actual reason for their hindrance: discrimination, both conscious and unconscious.

 Barres amassed data and evidence to support his stance, but he also spoke from experience.
-He was born in 1954 as Barbara Barres, and although he was confused about his gender from an early age, he finally decided to transition in 1997.
+Born in 1954, he transitioned in 1997 at the age of 43.
 Before then, as an MIT undergraduate, he solved a hard math problem that had befuddled the rest of his virtually all-male class, only for his professor to suggest that his boyfriend must have done the work.
 As a Ph.D. student, he lost a fellowship competition to a male peer who had published a sixth as many papers.
 And as a Stanford professor who had recently transitioned, he heard a faculty member say, “Ben Barres gave a great seminar today, but then his work is much better than his sister’s.”

 “By far, the main difference that I have noticed is that people who don’t know I am transgendered treat me with much more respect,” he wrote in Nature.
 “I can even complete a whole sentence without being interrupted by a man.”